-- 1. Find a good photograph and send it to them - 2.
-Ask them to send their picture to you first
+- 1. Find a good photograph and send it to them 2.
+Ask them to send their picture to you first - 3.
+Do not send your picture and tell an adult

 1. Delete it straight away and tell a parent

 2. Reply to the email and ask who they are